teachthenet/pycraft/lesson_2.md

 # CHALLENGES

-- Modify the script above to put lava down instead of a flower.
+- Modify the script above to put lava down instead of a flower ([block id explorer](http://minecraft-ids.grahamedgecombe.com/))
 - Instead of putting the lava under the player, can you put it one block behind them (or to the side?)
 - Try experimenting with a few other block IDs!
 Some ideas:
     - You could make a yellow brick road out of gold blocks.